The Art of Reborn Baby Dolls - As Real As They Get

 Reborn dolls are highly realistic looking dolls made of vinyl that begin their life as ordinary dolls which are taken apart and reassembled.
 This is where the name (reborn) comes from.
 The artists put in a lot of time and effort to ensure that the dolls look and feel as real as possible.
 These dolls are becoming highly sought after by collectors and amateurs alike due to the realism of the doll.

 A lot of hard work and hours are put into making these reborn dolls, every minute detail is performed to create a lifelike looking doll.
-The result of all this hard work is when you look at a reborn doll it will many times be mistaken for a .
+The result of all this hard work is when you look at a reborn doll it will many times be mistaken for a real baby.
 You would expect at any time for it to cry or laugh out loud.
 It is no wonder that these masterpieces are hardly toys for children to play with, these are a different dolls all together.

 The reborn process is methodical and precise, every step is taken to detail to ensure that the artist can basically start out with a new doll and put it all together to resemble a newborn baby.
 After the doll has been taken apart and stripped of all factory paint and hair, to remove any remaining residual of paint and glue it is then bathed and thoroughly dried.
 This routine is simply the first step to a reborn.